-Fucile S, McFarland D, Gisel EG, Lau C. (2012) Oral and non-oral sensorimotor interventions facilitate suck-swallow-respiration functions and their co-ordination in pre-term infants.
-Early Human Development 88(6)345-350.
+Fucile S, McFarland D, Gisel EG and Lau C. (2012).
+Oral and non-oral sensorimotor interventions facilitate suck-swallow-respiration functions and their co-ordination in pre-term infants.
+Early Human Development, 88(6): 345-350.

-Nadon G, Feldman D, Dunn W, Gisel E. (2011) Association of sensory processing/modulation problems with number of eating problems in children with Autism Spectrum Disorders.
-Autism Research and Treatment. doi: 10.1155/2011/541926.
+Nadon G, Feldman D, Dunn W and Gisel E. (2011).
+Association of sensory processing/modulation problems with number of eating problems in children with Autism Spectrum Disorders.
+Autism Research and Treatment, Volume 2011, 8 pages.
+Article ID 541926

-Fucile S, Gisel E, McFarland DH, Lau C. (2011) Oral and non-oral sensorimotor interventions enhance oral feeding performance in pre-term infants.
+Fucile S, Gisel E, McFarland DH and Lau C. (2011).
+Oral and non-oral sensorimotor interventions enhance oral feeding performance in pre-term infants.
 Developmental Medicine and Child Neurology,53:829-835.

 Schneiberg S, McKinley P, Gisel E, Sveistrup H and Levin M. (2010).
 Reliability of kinematic measures of functional reaching in children with cerebral palsy.
 Developmental Medicine and Child Neurology, 52(7):e167-73.